 Whether companies follow U.S. Generally Accepted Accounting Principles (GAAP), or International Financial Reporting Standards (IFRS), accounting standards are complex and sometimes arcane.
 This makes it time-consuming for investors to understand the way companies are presenting its numbers.

-Using the reverse search method in AlphaSense, I gain a clearer understanding of these accounting principles by looking at how other companies utilize the same method through a reverse search.
+Using the reverse search method in AlphaSense, you can gain a clearer understanding of these accounting principles.
+Just look at how other companies utilize the same method through a reverse search.

-For example, I recently came upon “accretable yield” when researching Great Ajax ($AJX), a U.S. mREIT structure.
-This is a peculiar way to account for loans with deteriorated credit quality and has been utilized for many subprime loans after the financial crisis.
+For example, let’s look at the term accretable yield.
+This is a way to account for loans with deteriorated credit quality and has been utilized for many subprime loans after the financial crisis.

-In essence, this accounting method allows the management to forecast the payments of interest and principle and recognize income on the basis of this forecast, not on the actual real payments of interest and principal.
-Given the obvious risk involved (it leaves the management with a significant amount of discretion), I had to research the method as much as possible.
+In essence, this accounting method allows the management to forecast the payments of interest and principle.
+It also helps recognize income on the basis of this forecast, not on the actual real payments of interest and principal.
+Given the obvious risk involved (it leaves the management with a significant amount of discretion), researchers may want to obtain as much relevant insight as possible.

-By utilizing reverse search in AlphaSense, and many of its connected alternatives, one can stumble upon new relevant information that would be otherwise hidden in the haystack.
+By utilizing reverse search in AlphaSense, you can find new relevant information that would be otherwise hidden in the haystack.
 AlphaSense helps find information that would otherwise be laborsome or impossible to find anywhere else.
-Most importantly, using Alphasense for this purpose takes away uncertainty from the research process and investment thesis, which is what matters the most.
+Using AlphaSense takes away uncertainty from the research process and investment thesis, which is what matters the most.

-Jan Svenda is an independent equity analyst focused on the U.S. Small/Micro-cap space where he searches for long ideas trading around Net Current Assets Value (NCAV) and for short ideas which showcase a significant potential for aggressive or manipulative accounting.
-Most of his research can be seen on his Seeking Alpha profile alongside a monthly performance of his ideas.
+Jan Svenda is an independent equity analyst focused on the U.S. Small/Micro-cap space.
+He searches for long ideas trading around Net Current Assets Value (NCAV) and for short ideas which showcase a significant potential for aggressive or manipulative accounting.